SuperagenticAI/Agenspy/README.md

 lm = dspy.LM('openai/gpt-4o-mini')
 dspy.configure(lm=lm)

-# Create an MCP agent
+# Create an MCP agent connected to a GitHub server
 agent = create_mcp_pr_review_agent("mcp://github-server:8080")

 # Use the agent to review a pull request